Kile/Pylondocs/TypeScript.markdown

 ```

 TypeScript has 13 primitiv types of variables.
-Your code will run either way but it is **way** better do declare the type of variables for things like readability.
+Your code will run either way but it is **way** better to declare the type of variables for things like readability and bug finding.
 The types are:

-**Boolean**: True/False
+**Boolean**: True/False (this needs a whole byte despites that one bit would be enough)

-**Number**: Any number, including negativs and point numbers (in other programing languages often called: floating point number)
+**Number**: Any number, including negativs and point numbers (in other programing languages often called: floating point number, takes 2 bytes)

 **String**: Character**s** including emojis.
-Strings are written in ""!
+At the beginning and ending of a String, you need to write *"*!
+(Takes 2 Bytes per character + some bytes at the start)

 **Array**: An array is a list of values.
 You can have e.g. the array `{0, 5, 1, 7}` which has values from type `Number` in it.